Picture a recruiter’s nightmare.

 The age of the CV as the first port of call for hiring is coming to an end.

 Fast-forward to the present day.
-Candidates have far more ways to reach you and vice versa.
-This means you have access to a wider talent pool, but it also means more work.
-Did you know that the average corporate position receives 250 applications?
+Candidates have far more ways to reach you – and vice versa.
+This means you have access to a wider talent pool, but it also means more work for you.

-Evaluating hundreds of resumes takes a lot of time, and in hiring, time is money.
+Corporate positions often attract dozens or even hundreds of applicants.
+Screening hundreds of resumes takes a lot of time.
+And, in hiring, time is money.

 Research has shown that a single vacancy costs a company an average of around $123 per day, adding up to a staggering $4,425 over the average of 36 days it takes to fill it.